mariana-pereira/test-orbithub-api/README.md

 # Getting Started

+Change .env.example to .env and set your database credentials.

 Run `yarn dev` in order to start the application in a development environment.

 or

 Run `yarn build` and then `yarn start` in order to start the application in a production environment.